 On the body or in the bath, this exquisite oil is deeply toning and nourishing.
 Lavender relaxes the body and clears the mind.
 It also smells and feels pretty wonderful.

 French Girl Organic Lumiere Body Oil – Jasmingoop, $58

 Smooth a few drops over your limbs after a shower or bath and feel deeply, sexily French Girl all day: pure organic coconut, argan, rose-hip-seed, and sesame oils are infused with ayurvedic botanical absolutes, resins, and essential oils to treat the skin and create the gorgeous scent all at once.
 We also use it on the wrists and behind the ears as a subtle perfume, and as a supremely indulgent (and skin-revivifying) bath oil.

 Salts are a less-slippery way to make a bath significantly more moisturizing.
 The salts from Lilfox incorporate gorgeous essential oils with ylang ylang; Ila’s mix in jasmine and sandalwood for a deep peacefulness.
-Naturopathica’s pale-pink Birch and Magnesium flakes work wonders on sore muscles because of the magnesium content—they have to be tried to be believed.
+Naturopathica’s pale-pink Birch and Magnesium flakes work wonders on sore muscles—they have to be tried to be believed.